daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

-## Lambda
+## AWS Lambda

-Serveless compute service that is responsible for executing code on schedule.
-No need for provisioning and managing servers, and executes code only when required (pay only for compute time).
+Serverless compute service that is **event-driven** and responsible for executing code on schedule.
+No need for provisioning and managing servers, and executes code only when required (pay by compute time or number of invoked calls).
+Useful for executing CRON jobs.

 With serverless computing, you can focus more on innovating new products and features instead of maintaining servers.
 Another benefit is the flexibility to scale serverless applications automatically.